Can smartwatches and fitness trackers augment mental health?

 You’re in the therapy room and the therapist asks you how you’ve been feeling since your last session.
-If you are anything like me, you may struggle to remember what you had for dinner two days ago, let alone to recall events and feelings that you’ve experienced over a longer number of days or how you've been sleeping.
+If you are anything like me, you may struggle to remember what you had for dinner two days ago, let alone the complexities of your inner life over time.

 Smartwatches and fitness trackers can track large amounts of information in a continuous, real-time and convenient fashion.
-Can these data reflect how we feel and can we use them to improve our mental health?
+Can these data reflect how we feel and improve our mental health?

-Take depression as an example.
+Take depression.
 When someone is depressed, their sleep changes; they sleep less or more, or sleep more poorly.
 They also exercise less, or experience changes in heart-rate.

-Can we use data from wearables to depression?
-While research is still ongoing, recent findings from King’s College London have shown that sleep measured with the FitBit correlates with depression scores, as well as heart rate and physical activity.
+Can we use data from wearables to track depression?
+While research is still ongoing, recent findings from King’s College London have shown that participants' sleep measured with the FitBit over up to three years correlates with their depression scores, as well as heart rate and physical activity.

 Studies looking at the use of wearables to track mental health are promising - and they go beyond depression.
 Wearable devices also have the potential to track ADHD and bipolar disorder, among mental and physical health conditions.